nicky-nym/nicky-nym.github.io/pages/kinematic.md

 * <a name="journey-time"></a>**T<sub>j</sub>** is a **Journey Time**, meaning the total length of the time it takes for a person (or package) to travel from point A to point B in a building or in a city.
   * unit: minutes

+* <a name="journey-cost"></a>**$<sub>j</sub>** is a **Journey Cost**, meaning the total dollar cost of a trip, including any tolls, train fares, vehicle purchase costs, insurance payments, parking fees, etc.
+  * unit: dollars

 * <a name="kinematic-range"></a>**Kinematic Range<sub>t=30_minutes</sub>** is the total amount of [Floor Area](#floor-area) a person could possibly get to in a given [Journey Time](#journey-time), such as [30 minutes](#marchetti).
   * units: square feet as of minute (or square meters as of second)

 ### <a name="kinematic-range"></a>(2.3) Kinematic range

 **Kinematic range** is a measure of **mobility**.
 It's a measure of the capactiy and efficiency of a transportation network.
+Good mobility is more important than it sounds.
+It's not just about making rush-hour traffic a little less tiresome.
+Good mobility actually has significant implications for:
+  * job opportunities
+  * affordable housing
+  * economic growth & prosperity
+  * social prosperity

-Kinematic range is measured in [Floor Area](#floor-area), but it really represents the range of destinations that a person can get to.
+**Kinematic range** is measured in [Floor Area](#floor-area), but it really represents the range of destinations that a person can get to.
 In the real world, a destination would be something like your friend's house, your dentist's office, or a library or coffee shop.

   * **factors:** kinematic range is a function of lots of different factors:
     * **_starting location_** &mdash; are you starting at the center of town, or out at the edge?